 If you allow fennel to go to seed, however, you will forever be granted new fennel plants every year.
 Just in case you want to avoid that.Continue to 5 of 5 below.

 05 of 05

 What would a list of hardy herbs be without mint?
-Grow it in pots, though, even in short season gardens, there is enough time for it to take over all the garden area possible.
-No matter how high of an altitude, or harsh of weather, you will never be rid of unwanted mint.
+Grow it in pots, though, even in short-season gardens; there is enough time for it to take over all the garden area possible.
+No matter how high of an altitude, or harsh weather, you will never be rid of unwanted mint.